stefandee/pptactical/README.md

 Pure Power Tactical Engine (in short PPTactical) is a cross-platform 2D engine for real time strategy and real time tactics games.

-The engine is currently frozen for major features and development, however, it's still maintained to fix minor issues and keep it up to date with compilation.
+The engine is currently frozen for major features.
+However, it's still maintained for minor bug fixes and keeping it up to date with compiler and libraries changes.

 ## History

 The project began as the closed source engine of the first game developed by Piron Games, called [Pure Power](https://www.pirongames.com/games/ppower/ppower.htm) (1998-2001)

-The engine was released as open-source and has been under steady development until its latest stable release, version 0.9.6 (2001-2006)
+The engine was open-sourced and has been under steady development until its latest stable release, version 0.9.6 (2001-2006)

+Refactoring, bug fixes, library and compiler/IDE upgrades were done in 2017 and 2025.

 Previous releases of the engine may be found at https://sourceforge.net/projects/pptactical/